rapid7/insightconnect-plugins/plugins/string/help.md

 ```
 {
-  "in_string": "this is a string",
+  "in_string": "the cow jumped over the moon",
-  "replacement_value": "replacement",
+  "replacement_value": "cat",
-  "string_part_to_find": "string"
+  "string_part_to_find": "cow"
 }
 ```